Dr. Mark Piper

 Ph.D.
 St. Louis University

 Dr. Piper specializes in normative ethics, especially debates concerning well-being, happiness, and autonomy.
-He is currently writing a book entitled Why Should I Respect Your Autonomy? (in contract with Lexington Press), and is also working on articles on the nature of self-justification, the question of what is involved in growing older with satisfaction, and the nature of prudential value.
+He is currently writing a book entitled Why Should I Respect Your Autonomy? (in contract with Lexington Press), and is also working on articles on (1) the nature of well-being and (2) teaching philosophy.
 He also thinks a lot about the nature of morality and the time-honored question of why people should be moral.

 Dr. Piper teaches courses in critical thinking, ethical reasoning, moral theory, problems in applied ethics (survey courses; environmental ethics; bioethics), and advanced moral philosophy (Hume's moral philosophy; morality and self-interest; happiness and well-being).
-He is currently developing a course on James Madison's political philosophy.
+He is currently developing a course on the philosophy of sex and love.